tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_08.md

 conditioned to be shown if `user` is not defined with help of an `ngIf` attribute, and will be hidden otherwise.

-# Social Login

-We also want to let users be able to login quickly with their Facebook or Twitter accounts.

-To do this, we simply need to add the right packages in the console:

-    meteor add accounts-facebook
-    meteor add accounts-twitter

-Now run the app.
-When you first press the login buttons of the social login, meteor will show you a wizard that will help you configure your OAuth logins.

-You can also skip the wizard and configure it manually like the explanation here: [http://docs.meteor.com/#meteor_loginwithexternalservice](http://docs.meteor.com/#meteor_loginwithexternalservice)

-There are additional social login services you can use:

-* Facebook
-* Github
-* Google
-* Meetup
-* Twitter
-* Weibo
-* Meteor developer account

 # Routing Permissions

 Let's imagine now that we allow to see and change party details only for logged-in users.